-HSEMD has received HMGP funding as a result of Presidential Disaster Declaration 4281.
+HSEMD has received HMGP funding as a result of Presidential Disaster Declarations 4281 and 4289.
 Due to limited funding, applications will be considered from projects currently under development.
 However, HSEMD will continue to accept NOI (notice of interest) forms on a continuous basis until further notice.
-If you have any questions about a potential project or the application process, please contact one of our hazard mitigation staff contacts listed at the bottom of this page.
+If you have any questions about a potential project or the application process, please contact one of our hazard mitigation staff contacts listed at the bottom of the hazard mitigation grants page.

 Protect your "everyday"